zhaiyusci/ydvr/README.md

-# ydvr
+# yDVR
-A nuclear motion quantum mechaics solver written in C++.
+A nuclear motion quantum mechanics solver written in C++.

 This project is a set of toy codes written in several sundays by [Yu Zhai](http://www.zhaiyusci.net/).

-The input is in xml format and no manual is availble because it cannot be simpler.
+The input is in xml format and no manual is available because it cannot be simpler.
 Just follow the `dvr.xml` as a sample.

 To run the code, simply `make` and then `ydvr.x <input>`.